grantjenks/python-sortedcontainers/docs/introduction.rst

 A SortedDict is a container of key-value pairs in which an order is imposed on the keys according to their ordered relation to each other.
-As with Python's built-in dict data type, SortedDict supports fast insertion, deletion, and lookup by key.
+As with Python's built-in ``dict`` data type, SortedDict supports fast insertion, deletion, and lookup by key.
 Iterating a SortedDict yields the keys in sorted order.
-The api strives to be as similar to the built-in dict type as possible.
+The API strives to be as similar to the built-in ``dict`` type as possible.

     >>> from sortedcontainers import SortedDict
     >>> d = SortedDict()